Aircraft IT OPS Issue 67: Q1 2026

 LOOKING TO THE FUTURE

 We are continuing to improve the system, starting with expanding the readable obstacle data.
 In Japan and some countries in Asia, obstacles are also published in AIP supplements.
 This year, we are developing an automated process for AIP supplements.
-In many countries, the Type-A chart you can see on the left of figure 17 is published in PDF format.
+In many countries, the Type-A chart shown on the left of figure 17 is published in PDF format.
 It contains many obstacles, making it difficult to read.
 We plan to implement a system where we can easily read the obstacles from Type-A charts in PDFs and NOTAM formats, depending on the countries.

 Figure 17

-The second point is that we plan to integrate with the same system after its development, so when the NOTAM is published it is automatically entered in the system and the system can start the evaluation.
+The second point is that we plan to integrate with the SWIM (System Wide Information Management) after its development, so when the NOTAM is published it is automatically entered in the system and the system can start the evaluation.

-We plan to export the database in a FlySmart-specified format, so we can update the EHV/EFB database faster.
-By integrating with SWIM (System Wide Information Management)?, and by developing export functions, we plan to automate the full process from the input of NOTAMs to updating the database.
+Thirdly, we plan to implement export functions.
+We have runway data and obstacle abort data in this system.
+When there is an obstacle or runway data update, we can update the EFB database easily.
+We plan to export the database in an EFB-specified format, so we can update the EFB database faster.
+By integrating with SWIM, and by developing export functions, we plan to automate the full process from the input of NOTAMs to updating the database.

 I hope that, in sharing our experience, this case study will be useful for readers faced with similar challenges and/or contemplating a similar change program.